...

 https://doi.org/10.3390/ijerph19148457

 The writers attempted to identify the possibility of worse sleep quality with the improvement of Cognitive Information to deal with the difficulty in the definite group.
-This problem was resolved by applying PRISMA guidelines when reviewing the academic papers obtained from the PsychINFO, PubMed, Medline, and PsycArticles.
+This problem was resolved by applying PRISMA guidelines when reviewing the academic papers obtained from PsychINFO, PubMed, Medline, and PsycArticles.

 The major advantage of the given review is that it is structured and logically presented.
 To enhance the provision of information, continuous studies can be useful in making things clearer.
-The study results are connected to the topic as they reveal how lack of sleep negatively affects the brain and describe different examples of how new approaches to health management improve the lives on elderly with cognitive impairment.
+The study results are connected to the topic as they reveal how lack of sleep negatively affects the brain and describe different examples of how new approaches to health management improve the lives of elderly with cognitive impairment.

 PSY FPX 5201 Assessment 1 Annotated Bibliography